pizzapanther/pizzapanther.github.io/libs/djzen/README.md

 ## Why the Zen of Django?

 After teaching Django I found several aspects of the framework which could be streamlined and simplified to help those learning the framework.
-Zen of Django is an attempt to add a few more sane defaults and tools to make Django easier for beginners.
-Once you grow in your Django knowledge, Zen of Django can be easiy removed.
+So I curated some best practices, pre-configured popular libraries, and simplified parts of Django.
+Both beginners and seasoned veterans can use Zen of Django to simplify and start faster.
+Each piece can be easily exchanged or removed once you out grow any of them.

 ## Features